Why Use Bacoban on Electronics?

 Similar to phones and other portable electronic devices, fitness trackers are known to bring outside pathogens indoors.
 Whenever someone works out, they should immediately clean their fitness tracker with a Bacoban Wipe to eliminate potential harmful pathogens.
 These are just a few of the many ways you can use Bacoban on electronics.

 Bacoban Disinfectant Cleaner is approved for use in hospitals and healthcare facilities, an area that requires heavy cleaning and strict hygiene protocols.
 Patients can leave pathogens from their clothes and body on ultrasound machines, X-Rays, and other radiology equipment.

 Thus, radiologists and other hospital workers should give these machines a thorough wipe with disinfectant after every patient is done.
 Hospitals are a critical area for disinfectants since a virus that’s harmless for one individual may be utterly deadly from another.
 Hospitals have been using disinfectants for a long time, and that need will only continue to grow.

-Voran Group manufactures and distributes innovative health, hygiene, wellness, and applied nanotechnology products.
+Voran Group manufactures and distributes innovative health, hygiene, and wellness products.
 Their products are easy to use and eliminate 99.99% of bacteria, viruses, and fungi while creating a hygienic surface without emitting VOCs.